Home C.I. Data Analysis C.I. System Optimization Contact / Comment

 Systems defined by several different domains that are interconnected by several non-linear functions stood at the beginning of this development.

 Initially, the internal structures were completely unknown to the controller.
 Step by step, the systems had to be learned and understood.
 To solve this problem CDS Data Analysis developed the Context Integrated System Optimizer.
 This optimizer is capable of analysing the behaviour of complex systems, drawing reliable conclusions about the internal structures of the systems to be controlled and developing improvement strategies, completely without any human interaction or assistance.
-The ability to analyze internal structures of unknown systems was then successfully used to determine correlation of unmatched quality.
+The ability to analyze internal structures of unknown systems was then successfully used to forecast values that correlated to actual outcomes with unmatched precision.
 In our approach, the observed variables are regarded as describing scenarios - states an underlying complex system can be in.
 The strength and influence of the variables on each other as well as on the goal values are analysed within the context of the different scenarios.

 Without filtering or isolating variables, the goal values are considered consequences of the respective states.
 Similar to Artificial Neural Networks (ANNs), an underlying complex system is simulated.
-However, Context Integrated Data Analysis does not require predefined and therefore static structures and is not limited to only very small numbers of input variables as ANNs are.
+However, CIDA does not require predefined and therefore static structures and is not limited to only small numbers of input variables as ANNs often are.

 How CIDA is employed

-Using Context Integrated Data Analysis follows the same steps as Regression Analysis.
-It essentially consists of two phases, the optimization phase and the application phase.
+Using CIDA follows the same steps as RA.
+It essentially consists of two phases, the optimization and the application phase.
+During optimization the values to be predicted are referred to as goal values.

 During the optimization phase, a set of training data is used to optimize the parameters of the respective approach.
-In Regression Analysis it is necessary to define a formula that approximately reflects the behaviour of the training data.
-To make things easy, a simple linear equation is very often assumed.
-This assumption, however, predetermines the outcome of the regression equations as only the regression parameters can then be optimized.
+In RA it is necessary to define a formula that approximately reflects the behaviour of the training data.
+To facilitate the procedure, a simple linear equation is often employed.
+This, however, predetermines the outcome of the regression equations as only the regression parameters can then be optimized.

-Determining the underlying relationship between the variables and the goal value by exploiting the intuition of the Analyst is at best tricky.
-Context Integrated Data Analysis on the other hand does not use any a priori assumptions.
+Determining the underlying relationship between the variables and the goal value by exploiting the intuition of the analyst is tricky at best.
+CIDA, on the other hand, does not make any a priori assumptions.
 The optimization process does not exclude any possibility of mutual interaction of the involved variables.
 The strength of influence a variable has on the goal value can vary depending on the current value of other variables as well as within its own interval of training data.

 The graphic to the left shows the procedures required for the two approaches.
-The left path shows Regression Analysis while the right path shows the steps involved in Context Integrated Data Analysis.
-Regression Analysis can employ linear or non-linear regression equations.
+The left path shows RA while the right path shows the steps involved in CIDA.
+RA can employ linear or non-linear regression equations.
 The parameters for the respective equations can be determined with standard procedures.
-The quality of the goal values determined by the regression equations is commonly determined by the Standard Error (deviation) and the Confidence Value.
-Context Integrated Data Analysis requires a more time-consuming optimization process than Regression Analysis.
-Once the optimization process has been completed, however, more than 10 000 goal values can be determined in less than 1 second.
+The quality of the forecasted values determined by the regression equations is commonly determined by the Standard Error (deviation) and the Confidence Value.
+CIDA requires a more time-consuming optimization process than RA.
+Once the optimization process has been completed, however, more than 10 000 goal values can be predicted in less than 1 second.

-In different variations of 16 596 sets of variables where Regression Analysis and Context Integrated Data Analysis were compared, the improvement of the standard errors achieved by CIDA were up to 57%.
-At the same time, the confidence values of the CIDA based results were between 30% and 60% higher than the Regression Analysis based values.
+In different variations of 16 596 sets of variables where RA and CIDA were compared, the improvement of the standard errors achieved by CIDA were up to 57%.
+At the same time, the confidence values of the CIDA based results were between 30% and 60% higher than the RA based values.

-The stability of Context Integrated Data Analysis has been shown by optimizing our CIDA Evaluator and then employing it with a new set of data.
-The animated graphic below shows the data used in the optimization process and compares the goal values with the results based on Multiple Regression.
+The stability of CIDA has been shown by optimizing our CIDA Evaluator and then employing it with a new set of data.
+The animated graphic below shows the data used in the optimization process and compares the forecasted values with the results based on Multiple Regression.

 Here we used the CIDA Evaluator optimized with the data used in the previous example on a new set of data.
-Equivalently, the Regression Analysis based results employ the equations optimized with the data of the previous example.
+Equivalently, the RA based results employ the equations optimized with the data of the previous example.

 Regression Analysis

-The fundamental assumption made when employing Regression Analysis is that the goal value can be determined by the right combination of variables.
+The fundamental assumption made when employing RA is that the goal value can be determined by the right combination of variables.
 Unfortunately, the structure of the combination has to be defined a priori, and is then fixed for the entire process.

 Nevertheless, Linear Regression assumes that the goal value can be determined by a linear combination of variables.
-The parameters of the linear combination are approximated with the goal to minimize the distance between the actual goal values and the values determined by the regression equation.
+The parameters of the linear combination are approximated with the goal to minimize the distance between the empirically determined values and the values determined by the regression equation.
 Generally, the parameter optimization employs a method called Least Square Method.
 It focuses on the minimization of the squared distances between the calculated and the observed or measured values.
-The biggest drawback of this method is that the values with the biggest deviation have the strongest influence on the parameters.
+A major drawback of this method is that the values with the biggest deviation have the strongest influence on the parameters.

-Non-Linear Regression Analysis comprises the basic structures shown in the picture above.
+Non-Linear RA comprises the basic structures shown in the picture above.
 Unless the analyzed data show obvious characteristics such as periodicity, Non-Linear Regression is often avoided.
 Highly complex combinations of variables can increase the challenge of parameter optimization to such a degree that standard procedures fail entirely.

 These combinations of variables are often essential in Multivariate Measurement Systems.